12 Best Podcasts for Healing Childhood Trauma

 One podcast I frequently recommend for those like Felicity is *The Childhood Unwrapped*.
 It blends personal stories with clinical expertise, unpacking complex trauma concepts in accessible language.
 This podcast aligns well with the Proverbial House of Life framework, helping listeners explore how foundational experiences create the architecture of their emotional world.
 I often see that when listeners begin to identify with these stories, it sparks a critical first step: naming and making sense of their early wounds.

 That said, it’s important to recognize when podcasts become a holding pattern rather than a healing path.
-For driven and ambitious women like Felicity, it’s tempting to gather knowledge endlessly without engaging in the more challenging work of integration and rebuilding.
-Podcasts offer understanding, but they can’t replace the Terra Firma of therapy — the grounded, relational space where trauma is not just understood but transformed.
+For driven and driven women like Felicity, it’s tempting to gather knowledge endlessly without engaging in the more challenging work of integration and rebuilding.
+Podcasts offer understanding, but they can’t replace the Terra Firma of therapy.
+The grounded, relational space where trauma is not just understood but transformed.

 If you find yourself resonating with these themes, I encourage you to use podcasts as a supplement to clinical support.
 Start by listening to episodes that resonate most and journaling your reflections.
 When you’re ready, bring those insights into therapy where we can work on the tangible steps toward healing and rebuilding your sense of safety, self-compassion, and connection.
 Podcasts open the door; therapy helps you walk through it.